openaustralia/newsletter/README.md

 * Knowledge and inspiration provide leverage for action
 * Diversity supports resilience and creates opportunities

+We're aiming for 50% of things in the newsletter to be from or about the Asia-Pacific region and half of that from Australia.
+We want to promote and support our local civic tech community in particular—there are other excellent newsletters that have a broad global focus.

 ## Inspiration

 * [Opening Parliament Newsbrief](http://blog.openingparliament.org/)